Official websites use .mil

 Secure .mil websites use HTTPS

-PEO Land Systems is the only program executive office in the Marine Corps and is located aboard Marine Corps Base Quantico, Virginia.
-The PEO is a team of Marines and Civilian Marines dedicated to developing, delivering, and sustaining lethal capabilities for the greatest fighting force in the world, the United States Marines Corps.
-PEO Land Systems expertly manages the acquisition and sustainment of USMC ground systems critical to the Fleet Marine Force.
-The portfolio includes major defense acquisition programs and associated programs with an estimated value of $7.5 billion across the Future Years Defense Program.
+Program Executive Office Land Systems is the only program executive office in the Marine Corps and is located aboard Marine Corps Base Quantico, Virginia.
+PEO Land Systems is a team of Marines and Civilian Marines dedicated to rapidly developing, delivering, and sustaining dominant warfighting capabilities for the greatest fighting force in the world, the United States Marines Corps.
+PEO Land Systems oversees the acquisition and sustainment of USMC ground systems critical to the Fleet Marine Force.
+The portfolio includes major defense acquisition programs and associated programs.

 PEO LS provides executive acquisition leadership to develop, build, deliver, and sustain dominant warfighting capabilities for Marines.